Should I use “To Whom It May Concern”?

-You shouldn’t put “To Whom It May Concern” on a cover letter unless you have no other choice.
+You shouldn’t use “To Whom It May Concern” on a cover letter unless you have no other choice.
 But if you must, make sure you know how to do it properly.

 What about “Dear Sir or Madam”?

-Similar to including “To Whom It May Concern” in your letter, you shouldn’t use “Dear Sir or Madam.”
+Similar to writing “To Whom It May Concern”, avoid “Dear Sir or Madam.”

-Such a greeting sounds out of place in the 21st century.
-If you take some time looking into the job opening, you can find an option more targeted toward the person receiving your application.
+If you take some time and look into the job opening, you can find a better way to address the person receiving your cover letter.

 1. Dear [Mr./Ms./Mrs./Miss] [Last Name],

-The most suitable greeting on a cover letter is “Dear” followed by the recipient’s title and last name.
+The best greeting on a cover letter is “Dear” followed by the recipient’s title and last name.